MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/data-model-cpp-interfaces.md

 **The Context Interface: IDebugHostContext**

 Context is one of the most important aspects of the data model and the underlying debug host.
 When you hold an object, it is important to be able to know where an object came from -- what process is it in, what address space is it associated with.
 Knowing this information allows the correct interpretation of things like pointer values.
 An object of the type IDebugHostContext must be passed to many methods on the debug host.
 This interface can be acquired in a number of ways:

-By getting the current context of the debugger: calling the GetCurrentContext method of IDebugHost By getting the context of an object: calling the GetContext method of IModelObject By getting the context of a symbol: calling the GetContext method of IDebugHostSymbol In addition, there are two values which have special meaning in the context of an IDebugHostContext interface which is either returned from or passed to a data model or debug host method:
+- By getting the current context of the debugger: calling the GetCurrentContext method of IDebugHost
+- By getting the context of an object: calling the GetContext method of IModelObject
+- By getting the context of a symbol: calling the GetContext method of IDebugHostSymbol

+In addition, there are two values which have special meaning in the context of an IDebugHostContext interface which is either returned from or passed to a data model or debug host method:

-nullptr: an indication that there is no context.
+*nullptr*: an indication that there is no context.
 It is perfectly valid for some objects to have no context.
 The Debugger object in the root namespace of the data model does not refer to anything within a specific process or address space.
 It has no context.

-USE_CURRENT_HOST_CONTEXT: a sentinel value indicating that one should use the current UI context of the debug host.
+*USE_CURRENT_HOST_CONTEXT*: a sentinel value indicating that one should use the current UI context of the debug host.
 This value will never be returned from the debug host.
 It may, however, be passed to any debug host method which takes an input IDebugHostContext in lieu of explicitly calling the GetCurrentContext method of IDebugHost.
 Note that explicitly passing USE_CURRENT_HOST_CONTEXT is often more performant than explicitly getting the current context.

 The contexts of a host context are largely opaque to the caller.
 The only operation that a caller outside the core debug host can do with a host context is to compare it to another host context.

 The IDebugHostContext interface is defined as follows: